evtaktasheva/syntactic-probe/README.md

 In this repo you can find the data and the scripts to run evaluation of the structural knowledge of contextualised embeddings.

+This work deals with the sensitivity of three multilingual transformer-models to syntactic perturbations which can be considered as *structural adversarial probing*.
+We introduced a set of three tasks, different in the syntactic level of perturbation, for three Indo-European languages: English, Russian and Swedish.
+We analyse the models' performance on the proposed tasks with the help of perplexity-based methods and probing over attention graphs and intermediate hidden representations produced by the models.

 ### Tasks
 We present a suit of 3 probing tasks for three languages: English, Swedish and Russian: